slightknack/slightknack.dev/content/blog/next-steps.md

 square my_complex  -- Aaaahhh!
 16+9i is not correct!
 ```

 To deal with this, Passerine already has the concept of *Labels*.
 Like atoms in other languages, these currently serve as markers, i.e. loose nominal types.
-In other words, a *Label* gives us a way to seperate types that would otherwise look exactly the alike.
+In other words, a *Label* gives us a way to separate types that would otherwise look exactly alike.
 With the above example in mind, using labels we get:

 ```
 my_fraction = Fraction (1, 4) -- 1/4